-Pour prepared egg mixture over sausage, then top with remaining half of sausage, topped with the remaining 1 cup of cheese.
+Pour prepared egg mixture over sausage, then top with remaining half of sausage; sprinkle remaining 1 cup of cheese over all.

 Cover casserole and place into fridge to rest and work miracles overnight, or 8-10 hours.
-This is an important step!
+This is a very important step, I’ve discovered.